Common Law Divorce

 • Alabama

-In those states in which common law marriage is recognized, the couples residing together for a specific span of time have legal rights identical to the couples who have undergone traditional marriage.
+In those states where common law marriage is recognized, the couples residing together for a specific span of time have legal rights identical to the couples who have undergone a traditional marriage.
 Such couples who have undergone common law marriage can apply for a common law divorce.
 The common law divorce has a divorce procedure that is similar to the divorce process of a traditionally married couple.

 Notion regarding Common Law Divorce